Aquatic Studies Field Trip Programs

 - PLEASE NOTE: *For a Lake Lanier Aquatic Studies Center (LLALC) program at River Forks Park, all program attendees and chaperones, Elachee staff and the Chattahoochee River Keeper boat captain will be required to wear face coverings to every reasonable extent when indoors and onboard the floating classroom.

 Many of Elachee’s STEAM-based environmental education field trip programs have an aquatic studies component.
 For select classes, we extend your school field trip experience to alternate locations.

-Lake Lanier Aquatic Learning Center Program
+Lake Lanier Aquatic Learning Center (LLALC) Program

 Students climb aboard the floating classroom, Chota Princess II, for a hands-on exploration of the history, ecology and challenges facing Lake Sidney Lanier, Georgia’s most important reservoir.
 Students will sample plankton, collect lake sediments, measure turbidity and determine pH and dissolved oxygen levels.

 - On shore, Elachee instructors engage students in complementary watershed activities including topographical map studies, storm water runoff demonstrations and water treatment plant simulations.

 - Extra program options include a tour of the nearby Lakeside Water Treatment Facility or you can combine a study of your community watershed at your school along with a Chota Princess II cruise.

 The Lake Lanier Aquatic Learning Center (LLALC) program takes place at River Forks Park in Gainesville, Ga.
 Elachee Nature Science Center conducts these programs in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
 Title One schools are eligible for financial aid consideration for the LLALC program courtesy of Elachee’s program partner Chattahoochee River Keeper.
 Call Elachee for details, 770-535-1976.